jwunderl/pxt-status-bar/docs/attach-to-sprite.md

 # attach To Sprite

+Attach a status bar to a sprite.

 ```sig
 statusbars.create(0,0,StatusBarKind.Health).attachToSprite(null)
 ```

-Attaches the status bar to a sprite;
+A status bar is attached to a sprite you specify.
-the status bar will follow the sprite around the screen instead of being set in a fixed position.
+The status bar will follow the sprite around the screen instead of being set in a fixed position.

-When a status bar is attached to a sprite, you can use the `status bar attached to mySprite` and `sprite that statusbar is attached to` blocks to get the sprites / status bars that are attached to eachother.
+When a status bar is attached to a sprite, you can use the `status bar attached to mySprite` and `sprite that statusbar is attached to` blocks to get the sprites / status bars that are attached to each other.

 ## Parameters

 * **toFollow**: the sprite to attach to.
+* **padding**: an optional [number](types/number) of pixels to pad around the status bar.
+* **offset**: an optional [number](types/number) of pixels away from the sprite to place the status bar.

 ## Example